-Mayor Mike McGinn invites residents to apply for two at-large positions on the Landmarks Preservation Board.
-The 12-member Landmarks Preservation Board makes recommendations to Seattle City Council for landmark designation and reviews proposed physical alterations to designated features of landmark properties.
-The deadline to submit is February 28, 2012.
+The 12-member Landmarks Preservation Board makes recommendations to Seattle City Council for landmark designation and reviews all proposed physical alterations to designated features of landmark properties.

-The Board is composed of two architects, two historians, one structural engineer, one representative each from the fields of real estate and finance, one member from the City Planning Commission, a Get Engaged member, and three members at-large.
+The Board is composed of two architects, two historians, one structural engineer, one representative each from the fields of real estate and finance, one member from the City Planning Commission, a Get Engaged member (a position for young adults ages 18-29), and three members at-large.
 All appointments are made by the Mayor, subject to City Council confirmation.

 Board meetings are held on the first and third Wednesdays of each month at 3:30 p.m.
-Board members must commit approximately 10 hours per month to Board business.
+The architect and historian members also serve on the Board's Architectural Review Committee.
+Board members generally must commit approximately 10 hours per month to Board business.

-The letter and resume should be emailed to: Sarah.Sodt@seattle.gov (reference Landmarks Preservation Board in the subject line)
+Please email your letter and resume to: Sarah.Sodt@seattle.gov (reference Landmarks Preservation Board in the subject line).